The Things I Had to Remove from Dead People's Homes

 Mouse Shit

 We deal with a lot of hoarders and their squalid apartments.
 These poor people are usually pretty lonely and have no one to take care of all the stuff they leave behind when they die, so it’s up to people like me.
-I remember this one apartment that nobody wanted to deal with, except my company.
+I remember this one apartment that nobody wanted to deal with, except the company I work for.
 It was a four room flat on the third floor of a housing block.
-Normally, my boss goes to the apartments first to see how much time and effort it’ll take to clear and then sends us out to get it done.
+Normally, my boss visits each property first to see how much time and effort it’ll take to clear and then sends us out to get the job done.
 When he came back from this particular one, he told us, “Whatever you do, don’t go into the bathroom.”

 The flat was in really, really bad shape.
-The entire floor was covered in a ten inch thick layer of trash.
-My boss had ordered a container to be delivered to the garden, which we could fill with all the filth.
-We started shovelling all the grime into bags and began throwing the bags off the balcony so we didn’t need to run up and down the stairs.
+The entire floor was covered in a 25 centimetre-thick layer of trash.
+My boss had ordered a container to be delivered to the garden, for us to fill with all the filth.
+We got to shovelling all the grime into bags and throwing the bags off the balcony, so we didn’t need to run up and down the stairs.

 Of course, I ignored my boss’ instructions and decided to go into the bathroom.
 Luckily, I was fast enough to tear my dust mask off before vomiting everywhere.
 The hoarder hadn’t flushed his toilet in years.
 There was a pile of shit emanating from the toilet that was about twice as high as the toilet seat itself.
 I slammed the door behind me and ran off shuddering.
 Trust me, my vomit was a drop in the ocean of bodily waste in that room.